llmrb/llm/README.md

 ## About

 llm.rb is a zero-dependency Ruby toolkit for Large Language Models that includes OpenAI, Gemini, Anthropic, DeepSeek, Ollama, and LlamaCpp.
-It's fast, simple and composable – with full support for chat, streaming, tool calling, audio, images, files, and JSON Schema generation.
+The toolkit includes full support for chat, streaming, tool calling, audio, images, files, and JSON Schema generation.

 ## Features